TiFu/truck_backer_upper/README.md

 # Truck Backer Upper

-This repository contains the neural network and perceptron demonstration program for the lecture “Neural Networks” at the [Interactive Systems Lab (ISL)](http://isl.anthropomatik.kit.edu/english/) at the [Karlsruhe Institute of Technology](https://kit.edu).
+This repository contains the [Truck Backer Upper demonstration project](http://www-isl.stanford.edu/~widrow/papers/j1990neuralnetworks.pdf) for the lecture “Neural Networks” at the [Interactive Systems Lab (ISL)](http://isl.anthropomatik.kit.edu/english/) at the [Karlsruhe Institute of Technology](https://kit.edu).

 This demo runs completely client-side in the browser.
 The `index.html` file in the `gh-pages` branch can be opened on a local webserver (`python3 -m http.server`).
 [A hosted version is available here](https://tifu.github.io/truck_backer_upper/).